 New overseas entrants to UK universities peaked at 238,000 in 2011/12 and fell by 10,000 in 2012/13.
 Since then overseas entrants numbers have remained broadly stable and were 235,000 in 2016/17 - 30% of all first year students at UK universities.
 63,000 were from the EU and 172,000 from elsewhere.

-The top sending countries for overseas students has changed over the last few years.
-China currently sends the most students to the UK, more than 606000 in 2016/17; the number of Chinese student in the UK has risen by 24% since 2011/12.
-In contrast the number of students from India has declined significantly; Indian student numbers have fallen 40% since 2011/12.
-There has also been a more recent decline in numbers from Nigeria and Malaysia.
+The top sending countries for overseas students have changed over the last few years.
+China currently sends the most students to the UK, more than 76,000 in 2017/18; the number of Chinese student in the UK has risen by 43% since 2011/12.
+In contrast the number of students from Nigeria has declined significantly; Nigerian student numbers have fallen by 52% since 2011/12.
+There has also been a more recent decline in numbers from Malaysia and India (despite an increase in 2017/18)..

 The decline in numbers has been attributed to a numbers of factors such as changes in student visa arrangements, the net migration target and most recently Brexit.
 The impact of Brexit on EU students in the UK is uncertain and will depend on the outcome of negotiations, but the Government has guaranteed to continue to fund EU students until 2018/19.